pnp/blog/content/post/adaptive-cards-community-call-march-2021.md

 {{< image alt="THumbnailTitleSlide.png" src="images/blog/adaptive-cards-community-call-march-2021/THumbnailTitleSlide.png" >}}

-In this month\'s community call, there is
+In this month's community call, there is
 - a quick roadmap update -- 9
 features in development to be delivered in Schema versions 1.4, 1.5, 1.6 over the next 3 months.